khaoulaettijani-iacs/About-Me/README.md

 * AI for security use cases
 * ML/DL mini-projects
 * Ethical hacking labs (write-ups)

-## 🧭 Workflow & Project Management
-I use modern tools such as ClickUp, Notion, and GitHub Projects to organize tasks, manage priorities, and maintain clarity across engineering and research work.

 ## 📫 Connect With Me
 * **LinkedIn:** www.linkedin.com/in/khaoula-ettijani-ai-cyber